booz-allen-epa-agile-rfi/epa-rfi/documentation/Agile-Artifacts.md

 - Incorporate mockup updates into frontend, includes copy (3)
 - README.md updates (1)

-18 pts forecast,
+18 pts forecast, 18 pts delivered

 ### Following days
-With the core of development complete in the first four days and some team members returning to their home teams, we relaxed our firm cadence, and let the remaining members self-organize over Slack and phone to finish up remaining tasks.
+With the core of development complete in the first four days and some team members returning to their home teams, we relaxed our cadence, and had remaining members self-organize over Slack and phone to finish up remaining tasks.

 ## Retrospectives